 CHDK normally saves your last user-selected script parameters from one session to the next.
-Press SET when your menu cursor is on this option resets them to the default parameters as programmed into the script when first ran.
+Press FUNC.SET when the menu cursor is on this option resets them to the default parameters as programmed into the script when first ran.
 A simple way to go back to a script's defaults after you've gotten hopelessly lost in many changes or just need a quick way to return to base settings.